fluid-project/jira-to-11ty/src/issues/FLUID-6103.md

     {
       "author": "Alan Harnum",
       "date": "2017-01-06T16:54:15.834-0500",
-      "body": "I feel I've confirmed the root cause with this fiddle as originating in a browser bug: <http://jsfiddle.net/e2q81qLz/14/> - @@Antranig Basman, when you have a chance could you try that fiddle and confirm that you see the issues I describe on it? (pause and resume happen, but their corresponding events are not fired)\n\nWhile the pause and resume functions continue to work in the latest Chrome, the onpause and onresume events are not being properly fired.
+      "body": "I feel I've confirmed the root cause with this fiddle as originating in a browser bug: <http://jsfiddle.net/e2q81qLz/14/> - Antranig Basman, when you have a chance could you try that fiddle and confirm that you see the issues I describe on it? (pause and resume happen, but their corresponding events are not fired)\n\nWhile the pause and resume functions continue to work in the latest Chrome, the onpause and onresume events are not being properly fired.
 The TTS component and its test rely upon them to manage and detect the state of the speech.\n\nI will investigate this further and see about filing an issue with the Chrome team.\n"
     },
     {
       "author": "Alan Harnum",